koya-tofu/koya-public/README.md

 # koya-s-public
-I will upload stuffes I create
+Some stuffes I created may be uploaded